dewiweb/chataigne_spatiale/README.md

 ###(ex.: design 2D/3D curves in Blender to use them in Chataigne)  \
 +  with [AddRoutes](http://www.jpfep.net/pages/addroutes/)(OSC in/out for Blender) \
 +  and [Flexi Bezier Tool](https://github.com/shspage/blenderbezierutils)(to draw bezier curves with mouse in Blender)\
-++ INSTRUCTIONS to use [blender2chataigne.py](../master/blender_files/blender_scripts) script:\
+++ INSTRUCTIONS to use [blender2chataigne.py](../master/blender_files/blender_scripts) script\
 ++    to export 2D/3D BEZIER and POLY selected curves usable next in Chataigne(file > import)\
 ++    as Mapping(s) in a new sequence and:\
   -- Launch blender in commandline/terminal\
   -- choose save path and output filename of your *.lilnut file,\
   -- choose an export mode:\
   -- in 3D mode, curves are converted in 3 Mappings (X,Y,Z) with fixed easing.--\
   -- in 2D mode, curves are converted in a Mapping2D (projection on XY) with editable easing.--\
   -- choose a specific length of automation/sequence or use standard one (30sec) --\
   -- choose to close unclosed curves(for cyclic automation) --\
   => You've got your *.lilnut file containing a sequence named like this one!!\

 <p align="center">
 <img style=" float:left; width:50%" src="https://user-images.githubusercontent.com/3625655/117938092-f36b4000-b306-11eb-8299-176251e8b213.png" width="45%">